 This sentence is the key to understanding her works.
 The poet Ryszard Krynicki calls such books by Krall as Shielding the Flame or Evidence for Existence / Dowody na istnienie (1995) metaphysical reportages, as they address ultimate issues.

 On the other hand, Ryszard Kapuściński, a long term friend of Krall and a careful reader of her books once stated:

 Hanna Krall’s great topic is the fate of a person caught up in the cruelty of history, caught in the crushing mechanisms of history, degraded and annihilated by history.
 At the same time this story isn’t some awful abstract, but has the form of a concrete relation between two human beings.
 Most often, but not always, Krall’s story has the form of a relation between an oppressor and a victim.
-In this transposing of the abstract into the concrete, this consistent exemplification emphasizing that concrete people were murdered by others, not by “daemons of war” or “historical turmoil”, I see the uniqueness and distinctness of Hanna Krall’s view (Ryszard Kapuściński, a fragment of the reading on the occasion of awarding Hanna Krall the Samuel Linde Prize, Göttingen, 18.03.2001).
+In this transposing of the abstract into the concrete, this consistent exemplification emphasising that concrete people were murdered by others, not by ‘daemons of war’ or ‘historical turmoil’, I see the uniqueness and distinctness of Hanna Krall’s view.

 Kapuściński used to point out that Krall collects lots of data.
 He emphasized that she asks hundreds of questions - about how someone was dressed, what stood on the table, what one could see through the window.
 He argued that all these details made the portrayed world legible, true and more real.
 In his opinion, thanks to the adoption of a human perspective, Hanna Krall’s writing, which is thematically submerged in the past and devoted to the memory’s struggles with forgetting, faces the future and is directed toward young generations.